 Turn off Folder Actions and/or remove the monitoring for certain definitions in the same dialog.
 To get there, right-click any folder on your system and select Services - Folder Actions Setup

-This installer includes a method to uninstall.
+This installer includes a method to completely remove all Folder Actions and globally turn off Folder Actions.

 - 2013-04-09: released new version monitoring Internet plug-in folders.